PGScatalog/pgs_scoringfile_validator/README.md

 # sum-stats-formatter
-* Formatting and harmonising scripts for metadata data that will be imported into the PGS Catalog database.
+* Formatting and harmonising scripts for scoring files that will be imported into the PGS Catalog database.
-* Validating scripts the scoring files
+* Validating format and data types of the scoring files